Order of battle: British historical approach

 British military history is the source of some of the earliest orders of battle in the English language, and due to the British Empire's involvement in global conflicts over several centuries the records of historical orders of battle provide a valuable source of study for understanding not only of the composition, but also of tactics and doctrines of the forces through their depiction in the orders of battle.
-The British Army and UK forces use the acronym ORBAT to describe the structure of both friendly and enemy forces.
+In British military usage, the abbreviation ORBAT is commonly used for an order of battle.
+British defence publications use the term in relation to force composition, operational planning and instructional.

+During the Napoleonic Wars, British orders of battle recorded field organization by command grouping as well as by unit.
+For the Battle of Talavera, Charles Oman's appendix lists the British force and Battle of Talavera order of battle from the morning state of 25 July 1809 under cavalry, infantry divisions, brigades, battalions, artillery, engineers and staff corps, with totals for those present and fit for duty.

 Operation Quicksilver, part of the British deception plan for the Invasion of Normandy in World War II, fed German intelligence a combination of true and false information about troop deployments in Britain, causing the Germans to deduce an order of battle which suggested an invasion at the Pas-de-Calais instead of Normandy.

 Clausewitz

-Clausewitz defined the 'order of battle' as "that division and formation of the different arms into separate parts, or sections, of the whole Army, and that form of general position or disposition of those parts which is to be the norm throughout the whole campaign or war."
+Clausewitz defined the "order of battle" as "that division and formation of the different arms into separate parts, or sections, of the whole Army, and that form of general position or disposition of those parts which is to be the norm throughout the whole campaign or war."